 Melanie Crean, Shaun Leonardo, and Sable Elyse Smith, Mirror/Echo/Tilt, 2019.
 Digital photograph, dimensions variable.
 Courtesy the artists

-This panel is organized on the occasion of “Mirror/Echo/Tilt,” an exhibition and residency by artists Melanie Crean, Shaun Leonardo, and Sable Elyse Smith that represents the culmination of a four-year project to counter narratives of criminality through performance and pedagogy.
+This performance and panel is organized on the occasion of “Mirror/Echo/Tilt,” an exhibition and residency by artists Melanie Crean, Shaun Leonardo, and Sable Elyse Smith that represents the culmination of a four-year project to counter narratives of criminality through performance and pedagogy.
 Employing a visual storytelling curriculum, the artists led workshops in which participants translated their experiences with the carceral state into narratives using language and gesture.
 The process aims to facilitate participants’ self-understanding as agents of their own stories, so that “the mind and body may think, feel, and move in a way not defined by their previous experiences,” as the artists write in their curriculum.
+For “Mirror/Echo/Tilt,” this curriculum has been adapted and used in a range of workshops with the New Museum’s community partners, staff, and the Teen Apprentice Program.

 Reconfiguring classic structures of heroic tales and using techniques such as externalizing language into embodied forms drawn from Augusto Boal’s Theater of the Oppressed, the project considers how the body processes memories and trauma in order to imagine new possibilities.
 The artists interviewed scholars and practitioners across many fields—including psychology, visionary fiction, and community-based theater —to develop the project, and this panel continues these interdisciplinary dialogues.